 Item Activity Related Costs a.
 Activity Hard Costs 1.
 These are detailed in the program standards and defined under 24 CFR 570.201, 202, 203, and 204.
 Depending on the activity this may include: acquisition; disposition; clearance and remediation activities; acquisition, construction, reconstruction, rehabilitation, or installation of public facilities and improvements; public services; homeownership assistance; economic development, etc. Х b.
 Activity Personnel Costs 2.
 Staff and overhead costs DIRECTLY related to carrying out the activity specified in 24 CFR 570.201-204, such as providing direct services to consumers, work specifications preparation, loan processing inspections, and other services related to assisting potential clients, owners, tenants, and homebuyers.
 This may include staff time spent supervising staff who are carrying out the activities specified in 24 CFR 570.201-204 when that time is spent addressing a direct consumer, service, or property issue.
 It does not include supervisory time spent on such functions as employee evaluations.
 X C. Related Soft Costs/Operating Costs 3.
 PUBLIC SERVICES ONLY : Operating and maintenance expenses associated with public service activities, interim assistance, and office space for program staff employed in carrying out the CDBG program.
 1 24 CFR 570.207 (b) (2) Х 4.
-Architectural, engineering, or related professional services required to prepare plans, drawings, specifications, or work write-ups.
-X 5.
-Costs to process and settle the financing for a project, such a private lender origination fees, credit reports, fees for title evidence, fees for recordation and filing of legal documents, building permits, attorneys fees, private appraisal fees, and fees for an independent cost estimate, builders or developers fees. х 6.
-Costs of a project audit Х 7.
+Architectural, engineering, or related professional services required to prepare plans, drawings, specifications, or work write-ups. Х 5.
+Costs to process and settle the financing for a project, such a private lender origination fees, credit reports, fees for title evidence, fees for recordation and filing of legal documents, building permits, attorneys fees, private appraisal fees, and fees for an independent cost estimate, builders or developers fees.
+X 6.
+Costs of a project audit X 7.
 Costs to provide activity related information services, such as affirmative marketing and fair housing information to prospective homeowners and tenants. Х 8.
-Impact fees that are charged to all projects within Dane County. Х 9.
-Environmental Reviews. Х d Relocation costs for persons displaced by the project.
-10. Relocation payments - replacement housing payments, moving expenses, and payments for reasonable out-of-pocket costs incurred in the relocation of persons. Х 11. Х
+Impact fees that are charged to all projects within Dane County.
+X 9.
+Environmental Reviews.
+X d Relocation costs for persons displaced by the project.
+10. Relocation payments - replacement housing payments, moving expenses, and payments for reasonable out-of-pocket costs incurred in the relocation of persons. Х 11.
+Other relocation assistance - staff and overhead costs directly related to providing advisory and other relocation services to persons displaced by the project, including timely written notices to occupants, referrals to comparable and suitable replacement property, property inspections, counseling, and other assistance necessary to minimize hardship assistance. Х